 "A non-partisan initiative that brings together diverse perspectives from the political, policy, advocacy and foundation communities to find genuine solutions to the economic hardship confronting millions of Americans."
 A portal to lots of information.

-From the Society for the Psychological Study of Social Issues, and the Society for the Psychology of Women, of the American Psychological Association
+Report of the Task Force on Resources for the Inclusion of Social Class in Psychology Curricula.
+From the Society for the Psychological Study of Social Issues, and the Society for the Psychology of Women, of the American Psychological Association.
+(2008)